 Combination laxatives: Check labels carefully

 Some products combine different types of laxatives, such as a stimulant and a stool softener.
-Combination products may not be any more effective than are single-ingredient products.
-But they may be more likely to cause side effects because of their multiple ingredients.
-Read labels carefully to see how many types of laxatives a product contains.
+Combination products may not be more effective than single-ingredient products are but may be more likely to cause side effects.
+Read labels to make sure you know what you're taking, and use with caution.

 Risks of laxative use

 Your medical history and medications you're taking may limit your laxative options.
 Laxatives can interact with blood thinners such as warfarin (Coumadin), some antibiotics, and certain heart and bone medications.
 Read labels carefully.
 If you're not sure whether to try a particular laxative, ask your pharmacist or doctor.
 Don't exceed recommended dosages unless your doctor tells you otherwise.